AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 stream is opened to the file.
 In contrast, a socket sourcesink is called delayed in the sense that access to some (possibly) all of the characters making up the stream may be delayed to the consuming process.
-We say that a stream is either immediate or dealyed if its corresponding sourcesink is immediate or delayed, respectively.
+We say that a stream is either immediate or delayed if its corresponding sourcesink is immediate or delayed, respectively.
 This distinction is of particular significance for term-level I/O reading from this stream, but also has effects for character-level consumption of a delayed stream.
 Consider the situation sketched in the Figure below .